seeemilyplay/7l7h/README.md

 Ubuntu
 ------

-It's best to install Java separately, but if you'd like to install the rest at once rather than one at a time:
+It's best to install Java and Clojure separately, but if you'd like to install the rest at once rather than one at a time:

     $ sudo apt-get install build-essential golang ruby ghc erlang